 He adds: “We look forward to following Geelong’s progress as the city works towards reaching its targets for 2030 and encourage them to align these targets as closely as possible to the metrics of the planet.”

 Andy Richards, Councillor at Geelong City Council, comments: “We are consuming resources and polluting the planet at a level the Earth cannot sustain, so pursuing best practice environmental practices such as One Planet Living are of utmost importance.”

 He adds: “We look forward to continuing great partnerships with our community and encourage everyone to join us by adopting the principles for your home, business, organisation or community group.”

 Geelong is a port city and the second largest city in Victoria.
 It is known for its stunning waterfront area and is the gateway to the Bellarine Penninsula and the Great Ocean Road.
 It follows Yarra (Victoria) and Fremantle (Western Australia) in being recognised for its use of One Planet Living by Bioregional Australia.
 Fremantle has now been endorsed as a One Planet City – only the second in the world – by Bioregional with a One Planet Action Plan based on the ten One Planet Living principles.

 Image: Presentation of OPL Certificate to City of Greater Geelong

 From Left to right: Rodney Thomas (Manager, Environment & Natural Resources, City of Greater Geelong), Russell Fisher (Chair, Bioregional Australia Foundation), Cr.
-Andy Richards (Councillor, City of Greater Geelong), Suzette Jackson (Executive Officer, Innate Ecology and Bioregional Australia Foundation Representative), Marc Mullins (Education Officer, Environment and Natural Resources, City of Greater Geelong).
+Andy Richards (Councillor, City of Greater Geelong), Suzette Jackson (Executive Officer, Bioregional Australia Foundation), Marc Mullins (Education Officer, Environment and Natural Resources, City of Greater Geelong).